jjant/runty8-game-template/README.md

 Head over to your [`src/main.rs`](./src/main.rs) to implement your own game.

 Feel free to take a look at the code for our port of [Celeste](https://github.com/jjant/runty8/blob/425efffb2dd134eaf5f06d5e752642c6da9926c6/img/celeste.gif) for some guidance, [here](https://github.com/jjant/runty8/blob/425efffb2dd134eaf5f06d5e752642c6da9926c6/examples/celeste/main.rs).

+Press the `Escape` key to switch between the game and the editor.

+Press `Ctrl+S` to save changes to your assets (sprite sheet, sprite flags, etc).